Lampoo/cerbero/README.md

 This provides a hotfix to disable the problematic codes and make androidmedia to work in Android.

+20191024: Plus one fix in androidmedia to handle cases where hardware codec output incorrect slice-height information.

 # Description

 Cerbero is a cross-platform build aggregator for Open Source projects that builds